germannacc/GCC-Landing-Page-Theme/README.md

-# GCC-Landing-Page-Theme
+# GCC New Year Campaign
-Theme used for Germanna campaign landing pages
+Theme used for Germannas New Year New You campaign